songnianqian/CommitteeReasoning/README.md

 A Boltzmann-style evaluator functions as a collective decision maker, finding coherence among multiple viewpoints through 3/4 majority voting—equivalent to internal deliberation or "mental voting" when weighing competing thoughts.

 ### 5. Feedback Loop
-An iterative refinement process re-feeds prior outputs when models disagree—equivalent to self-correction and "thinking twice" in human metacognition.
+An iterative refinement process re-feeds prior outputs when models disagree — equivalent to self-correction and “thinking twice” in human metacognition.
+If consensus cannot be reached, the system invites additional domain experts into the discussion, bringing fresh perspectives or specialized knowledge to help resolve disagreements and refine the final conclusion.

 ---